 S = the distance it take the object to stop

 The equation can be combined with the equation of work:

 Using the information and calculation above, the impact of a piece weighing 1.2 lbs. can have 460 lbs. of force on the conveyor belt.
-Ouch!
+“Ouch!”

-To illustrate the calculation, one can consider the effect of an air bag in an automobile.
+To illustrate the calculation, consider the effect of an air bag in an automobile.
 In a crash test simulation without an air bag, a crash dummy hits the windshield with high force.
-The addition of the air bag mitigates the effects of the force because the air bag lengthens the stopping time and distance and absorbs a portion of the generated force.
+The addition of the air bag reduces the effects of the force because the air bag lengthens the stopping time and distance and absorbs a portion of the generated force.

-Engineers and plant managers looking to get the most out of their conveyors can work to mitigate the effects of impact force on the conveyor.
+Engineers and plant managers looking to get the most out of their conveyors can work to reduce the effects of impact force on the conveyor.
 There are several solutions that can be put in place to get the most life out of the conveyor.
 One approach is to slow the scrap down with chute.
 The other method is to design the belt more resistant to impact of the scrap.

 1. The simplest, and most effective solutions to avoiding the negative effects of impact is to design the chutes between the press and the conveyor to absorb some of the impact of the scrap.
 The chute can be constructed out of steel thicker than the scrap and out of abrasion resistant (AR) steel, that can hold up to the repeated impact of the scrap.
 Slowing the scrap down reduces the impact on the conveyor.
 Many times, the area of the chute that is worn can be replaced—repair costs for a chute are much lower than for a conveyor belt.